Berlin Hbf

 Berlin to Brussels & Bruges from €27.90

-Option 1, Berlin to Brussels by European Sleeper - the time-effective overnight option, 3 times a week
+Option 1, Berlin to Brussels by European Sleeper - a time-effective option, 3 times a week

 Sleeping-car set up as a single 4 or 6 berth couchette compartment